openhive-network/tx-inspector/README.md

   </tr>
   <tr>
     <td rowspan="3">Matching Signature</td>
-    <td rowspan="3">Signature that corresponds to the authority accounts.</td>
+    <td rowspan="3">Signature that corresponds to the transaction required authority.</td>
     <td>Signature in hex string format.</td>
     <td> - </td>
   </tr>
   <tr>
-    <td>Open authority</td>
+    <td>No signature present (open authority)</td>
     <td>Open authority indicates that the transaction creator has no specified authorities in their account.
 The transaction can still be considered valid and processed without requiring a signature.</td>
   </tr>
   <tr>
     <td>Missing signature</td>
-    <td>Missing signature signifies that there is no signature for the required authorities for the transaction, likely indicating that the transaction is invalid.</td>
+    <td>Missing signature signifies that there is no signature for the required authorities for the transaction, likely indicating that the transaction is invalid.
+It also can happen when the authority of creator account has been changed and public key decoded from signarture does not match any account anymore.</td>
   </tr>
   <tr>
     <td>Authority accounts</td>